xzhang2523/awesome-moo-ml-papers/README.md

 # Pareto Multitask learning (Discrete Solutions)
 1. PMTL: Pareto Multi Task Learning.
 NeurIPS, 2018.

-2. Nash-MTL.
-Navon 2022.

-3. MGDA.
+2. MGDA.
 (Sener 2018).

-4. EPO.
+3. EPO.

-5. SVGD.
+4. SVGD.

-6. GMOOAR.
+5. GMOOAR.
 Multi-objective deep learning with adaptive reference vectors.

-7. PNG.
+6. PNG.

-# Using MOO idea to solve MTL (Single solution)
+# Using MOO idea to solve MTL only for a single solution

 It is noticed that, this line using Pareto ideas to solve MTL.

+1. Nash-MTL.
+Navon 2022.